dannypule/mango-node/README.md

 ## Setup Postgres DB in Docker

-This command sets up a docker container then populates the db with mock data `npm run db:docker`
+This command sets up a docker container then populates the db with mock data `npm run db`

 ## Setting up the database with mock data